DevExpress/Blazor/demo/BlazorDemo.ServerSide/BlazorDemo/Pages/Editors/TagBox/Descriptions/Editors-TagBox-Overview.md

 The [TagBox](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxTagBox-2) is an editor that allows users to select multiple items (tags) from a predefined drop-down list.
 Users can also type in the edit box to filter list items that contain the search string.
-Users can also use the ARROW UP, ARROW DOWN, and ENTER keys to navigate to the editor's items and select them.
-When a user presses and holds an arrow key, the editor's window continuously navigates between items.
-To remove a tag, users can click its remove button or press Backspace.

 The main TagBox API members are listed below: